This is a complete guide to video podcasting.

 If you plan to just use a static image for your video, your first step is to create that image (or just use your podcast cover art).
 Create a simple card with your logo, name, and podcast website URL.
 If you interview remotely, you just have to hit “record” on your conferencing software during the interview.

-If you plan to create an in-studio recording or a recording with b-roll footage, you’ll need to set up your cameras to capture video.
-Make sure the room is tidy and has plenty of light.
+If you plan to create an in-studio recording or a recording with b-roll footage, you’ll need to set up your cameras and studio lights to capture video during your podcast recording session.
+Make sure the quiet recording space is tidy and has plenty of light.
 Wear presentable clothing and make yourself camera ready.

 The Inside of You podcast has a cozy, well-decorated podcast space.
 They also have three cameras that capture 1) the host, 2) the guest, and 3) a wide shot of both.
 You don’t need something this elaborate, but it’s something to strive for.